 - Graduation ceremony: an official ceremony, held in the Academiegebouw in Domplein, where the diplomas are handed out.
 The dates are available here

 The MBI Colloquium is a bi-weekly meeting in which students interact about their thesis progress.
-A colloquium meeting typically lasts 2 hours and consists of three or four student presentations.
+A colloquium meeting typically lasts two hours and consists of two or three student presentations.
 Participation in the MBI Colloquium is one of the requirements to graduate from the MBI program.
 Exceptions to participation are granted to students who are conducting their thesis abroad do have a presentation in the MBI Colloquium, but attendance in general is subject to individual arrangements; please contact the MBI Colloquium coordinator.